sansecio/magento2-module-shield/README.md

 bin/magento sansec:shield:sync-rules
 ```

+## Configuration

-You can also configure your license key via System -> Configuration -> Security -> Sansec Shield.
+You can configure your license key and other settings via System -> Configuration -> Security -> Sansec Shield.

 ## Live reports